zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-java-rest-api-service.md

         ```
 * **baseUrl**

-    Specifies URL to your service top REST resource.
-It will be the prefix for **homePageRelativeUrl**, **statusPageRelativeUrl**, **healthCheckRelativeUrl**.
+    Specifies the URL to your service to the REST resource.
+It will be the prefix for the following URLs:

+    * **homePageRelativeUrl**
+    * **statusPageRelativeUrl**
+    * **healthCheckRelativeUrl**.

     **Examples:**
     * `http://host:port/servicename` for HTTP service
     * `https://host:port/servicename` for HTTPS service
 * **homePageRelativeUrl**

-    Specifies relative path to home page of your service, it should start with `/`.
+    Specifies the relative path to the home page of your service.
+The path should start with `/`.
-    If your service has no home page leave this parameter blank.
+    If your service has no home page, leave this parameter blank.

     **Examples:**
-    * `homePageRelativeUrl: ` service has no home page
+    * `homePageRelativeUrl: `  The service has no home page
-    * `homePageRelativeUrl: /` service has home page with URL `${baseUrl}/`
+    * `homePageRelativeUrl: /`  The service has home page with URL `${baseUrl}/`
 * **statusPageRelativeUrl**

-    Specifies relative path to status page of your service, this is endpoint that you defined in `MfaasController` controller in `getDiscoveryInfo` method.
-It should start with `/`
+    Specifies the relative path to the status page of your service.
+    This is the endpoint that you defined in the `MfaasController` controller in the `getDiscoveryInfo` method.
+    Start this path with `/`

     **Example:**
     * `statusPageRelativeUrl: /application/info` the result URL will be `${baseUrl}/application/info`
 * **healthCheckRelativeUrl**

-    Specifies relative path to health check endpoint of your service, this is endpoint that you defined in `MfaasController` controller in `getHealth` method.
+    Specifies relative path to health check endpoint of your service.
+This is the endpoint that you defined in `MfaasController` controller in `getHealth` method.
 It should start with `/`

     **Example:**
-    * `healthCheckRelativeUrl: /application/health` the result URL will be `${baseUrl}/application/health`
+    * `healthCheckRelativeUrl: /application/health`.
+This results in the URL:
+    `${baseUrl}/application/health`

 * **discoveryServiceUrls**

     Specifies the public URL of the Discovery Service (Eureka).
 The system administrator at the customer site defines this parameter.